Brooks Brothers' billionaire former owners are sued over its bankruptcy

 Instead, the family put Brooks Brothers into Chapter 11 last July, making Tal’s original investment “nearly worthless,” according to the complaint in Manhattan federal court.

-The defendants include the Del Vecchios and Delfin SARL, a holding company for family investments including eye wear giant EssilorLuxottica (ESLX.PA) and Mediobanca (MDBI.MI).
+The defendants include the Del Vecchios and Delfin SARL, a holding company for family investments including eye wear giant EssilorLuxottica and Mediobanca.
 Claudio Del Vecchio bought Brooks Brothers in 2001.

 A person close to the Del Vecchios said: “The allegations in the complaint are false and we expect the court will dismiss the case.”
 Delfin, which owns a small Brooks Brothers stake, declined to comment.